sailfish009/openstructure/modules/doc/actions.rst

   :class:`single chain lDDT scores <ost.mol.alg.lDDTScorer>`,
   :attr:`weighted average of single chain lDDT scores <ost.mol.alg.qsscoring.OligoLDDTScorer.weighted_lddt>`, :attr:`lDDT score of oligomer <ost.mol.alg.qsscoring.OligoLDDTScorer.oligo_lddt>`).
+  Note that while the QS score is symmetric (same result when swapping reference and model), the lDDT scores are not.
+Extra atoms in the model for mapped chains have no effect on the score, while extra atoms in the reference reduce the score.
+For the oligomeric variants (weighted-lDDT & oligo-lDDT), we do :attr:`penalize for extra chains <ost.mol.alg.qsscoring.OligoLDDTScorer.penalize_extra_chains>` in both reference and model.

 .. note ::